qudou/xmlplus/README.md

 </html>
 ```

-Xmlplus can not only run in browser, but also in server.
+Xmlplus can not only run in browser side, but also in server side.
 If you'd like to run in server, just to install with npm.

 ```bash
 npm install xmlplus